Visual Structures Helps Visual Reasoning: Addressing the Binding Problem in VLMs: Introduction

-Despite its simplicity, our method yields significant improvements in performance.
-Moreover, we empirically show that both visual and textual components of our method are necessary and complementary.
-In particular, textual prompts for sequential scanning alone prove insufficient to resolve binding failures, and even attempts to elicit more structured reasoning through complex prompting strategies, such as Chain-of-Thought (CoT), can paradoxically degrade performance on these visual tasks~\cite{emma2025}.
-In contrast, the inclusion of visual cues stimulates more structured internal processing in VLMs and promotes spatial parsing mechanisms, enhancing the model’s ability to bind features accurately.
-These findings highlight the potential of targeted visual input modifications to improve graphical reasoning and compositional understanding in VLMs.
-In summary, the main contributions of this paper are: \begin{itemize}[left=5mm] \itemsep{0.2mm} \item We propose a novel method that combines explicit visual scaffolding (e.g., horizontal lines) with targeted textual prompts to improve feature-object binding in VLMs. \item Through extensive experiments, we demonstrate that our method significantly enhances VLM performance across a range of core visual reasoning tasks, including visual search, counting, scene description, and spatial relationship understanding.
-For example, on a 2D scene understanding task using GPT-4o, we improve the accuracy of visual search by 25.00\%, counting by 26.83\%, and spatial relationships by 9.50\%, while also reducing the edit distance error for the scene description task by 0.32. \item Our results establish that purely textual interventions are insufficient to overcome binding limitations, and explicit visual manipulation is crucial for this purpose. \item The proposed intervention achieves these improvements efficiently, operating within a single query and incurring negligible computational overhead.
-This efficiency distinguishes our method from multi-query or existing agentic approaches.
+Despite its simplicity, VISER yields significant performance improvements.
+The method is general and input-agnostic, requiring no additional processing for specialized image manipulation.
+We empirically show that both the visual structure and the textual part of our method are necessary and complementary.
+In particular, textual prompts for sequential scanning alone prove insufficient to resolve binding failures, and even attempts to elicit more structured reasoning through complex prompting strategies, such as CoT, can paradoxically degrade performance on these visual tasks~\cite{emma2025}.
+In contrast, the inclusion of visual cues stimulates more structured internal processing in LVLMs and promotes spatial parsing mechanisms, enhancing the model’s ability to bind features accurately.
+These findings highlight the potential of targeted visual input modifications to improve graphical reasoning and compositional understanding in LVLMs.
+In summary, the main contributions of this paper are: \begin{itemize}[left=5mm] \itemsep{0.2mm} \item We propose VISER, a novel method that combines explicit visual scaffolding (e.g., horizontal lines) with targeted textual prompts to improve feature-object binding in LVLMs. \item Through extensive experiments, we demonstrate that our method significantly enhances LVLM performance across a range of core visual reasoning tasks, including visual search, counting, scene description, and spatial relationship understanding.
+For example, on 2D benchmark, VISER improves GPT-4o performance on visual search, counting, and spatial reasoning by 25.0\%, 26.8\%, and 9.5\% (absolute), respectively, and reduces the edit-distance error in scene description by 0.32. \item Our results establish that purely textual interventions are insufficient to overcome binding limitations, and explicit visual manipulation is crucial for this purpose. \item The proposed approach achieves these improvements efficiently, operating within a single query and incurring negligible computational overhead.
+Its effectiveness, simplicity, and generality (both task- and model-agnostic) distinguish our method from multi-query or agentic approaches that rely on additional processing or tool use.

 \end{itemize}